-Ouabaine Uses, Dosage, Side Effects, Food Interaction and all others data.
+Ouabaine Uses, Dosage, Side Effects and more

 A cardioactive glycoside consisting of rhamnose and ouabagenin, obtained from the seeds of Strophanthus gratus and other plants of the Apocynaceae; used like digitalis.
 It is commonly used in cell biological studies as an inhibitor of the NA(+)-K(+)-exchanging ATPase.